warmsignull/desktop/README.md

 3. Adjust permissions so all users that should launch desktops can read the config and execute the script.

+> **Note:** Desktop Launcher never installs the system Wayland stack for you
+> (no implicit `pacman -S wayland`).
+Install Wayland or Xorg packages through
+> your normal package management steps before using the launcher.

 ### Runtime flags

 - `desktop --config /path/to/config.json` – override the config file path.